MicrosoftDocs/customer-voice/cv-docs/send-survey-flow.md

 ---
 title: "Send a survey by using Power Automate | MicrosoftDocs"
-description: "Instructions for sending a survey by using Power Automate" ms.date: 10/05/2020 ms.service: dynamics-365-customervoice ms.topic: article
+description: "You can send a survey to respondents based on a business trigger such as resolution of a case.
+This topic explains how to send a survey by using Power Automate." ms.date: 10/05/2020 ms.service: dynamics-365-customervoice ms.topic: article